Pakillo/CityShadeMapper/README.md

 ## Citation

-Please cite `CityShadeMapper` whenever you use it:
+If you found `CityShadeMapper` useful we’d love to know.
+Please do [get in touch](mailto:f.rodriguez.sanc@gmail.com).
+And please cite `CityShadeMapper` whenever you use it:

 ``` r
 citation("CityShadeMapper")